-- Sign into your Restream account and go to your Restream Channels page.
+- Sign in to your Restream account and go to your Restream dashboard.

 - Click “Create Link.”

-- For a single-line RTMP Pull link, toggle “Merge fields” on to make them easier to copy.
+- If you require a single-line RTMP Pull link, toggle “Merge fields” on to make it easier to copy.

-👉 For more detailed info on how to add RTMP Pull links, visit our support article or watch this short video guide below:
+For more detailed info on how to add RTMP Pull links, read our support article or watch this short video guide:

 Keep in mind that Restream only allows embedding RTMP Pull links for internal production and monitoring.
 It’s prohibited to display your Restream content directly in a public player.

-RTMP Pull links allow you to achieve professional-looking live streams.
-You can make live commentaries or translations of other live streams, combine live streams and watch them simultaneously on one screen, and monitor your live stream in an MPC-HC video player!
+With RTMP Pull links, you can achieve professional-looking live streams.
+You can make live commentaries or translations of other live streams, combine live streams and watch them simultaneously on one screen, and monitor your live stream in an MPC-HC video player.

 At Restream, we want to make live streaming as easy as possible so anyone can take advantage of this cutting-edge technology.
 With a better understanding of the RTMP Pull feature and its use cases, as well as how to add it to your live streaming production, you can take your live streaming to the next level.